Legonzaga/Legonzaga/README.md

 - 👋 Hi there!
 I'm Lean Vasconcellos

-- ✨ hi, i'm Lean Vasconcellos, a passionate self-taught Software Engineer from brazil.
+- ✨ hi, i'm Lean Vasconcellos, a passionate Software Developer from brazil.
 Love JS, Angular, Ionic.

 - I love sharing my knowledge with others, and I do that through content creation on my Blog and YouTube channel.